dwd/Metre/CONFIGURING.md

 ## Overview

+### Sentry support

+Sentry support is not compiled in by default.
+If it is, then it remains passive unless the environment variable `SENTRY_DSN` is set.

+Metre generates a transaction per element in a stream, and this is likely to exhaust a Sentry SaaS quota very quickly indeed.
+There is currently little control beyond "on" or "off", so I'd recommend self-hosting.

 ### Files, and running config

 Metre will read in a YAML config file from (normally) wherever you told it to.